 "A good scientist is a person with original ideas.
 A good engineer is a person who makes a design that works with as few original ideas as possible. ~Freeman Dyson "

-Having enough knowledge to teach a student is one side of the coin, but the methodology you intend to deliver the knowledge is another side which requires additional learning and practice.
+Having enough knowledge to teach a student is one side of the coin, but the methodology you intend to deliver the knowledge is another side that requires additional learning and practice.
 Regardless of how much knowledgeable you are; you should transfer your information effectively in such a way that a student can understand it properly, without memorizing the material.
 I also believe that in order to be an effective teacher, you must be a lifelong learner and create that spirit in your students.
 I grew up in a teacher-based family.
-My father was a mathematics teacher and from my childhood I always remember how he influenced my mind indirectly to have passion about teaching.
+My father was a mathematics teacher and from my childhood, I always remember how he influenced my mind indirectly to have a passion for teaching.
 So, I was fortunate to gain a perspective on teaching in the early stages of my childhood.
-He always reminded me of how teaching is crucial for a society and my mindset has been framed by a saying he often shared with me:” No matter what you are teaching, always be careful how you behave with your students.
-They are next generation and whatever you teach will be reflected in your society.
-So, teaching is not merely a simple job, it is foundation of a society and if you build it well, it will be improved gradually”.
+He always reminded me of how teaching is crucial for society and my mindset has been framed by a saying he often shared with me:” No matter what you are teaching, always be careful how you behave with your students.
+They are next-generation and whatever you teach will be reflected in your society.
+So, teaching is not merely a simple job, it is the foundation of a society and if you build it well, it will be improved gradually”.